grimery/Adventure.Land/README.md

 The game lets you create multiple modules, which I did, to keep things organized.

+Also, many players hardcode their character's names everywhere in the game.
+I tried to avoid that as much as possible, so I don't have to touch many places in the code when starting a new character.

+Most code I've seen has one "main" loop that runs ~250ms, so 4 times per second.
+This is suggested for optimal farming performance.
+This code does have two "main" loops.
+Running everything every 250 milliseconds might give you great farming-performance, but it's horrible for performance overall.
+There is a "tierTwo" loop that only runs every 3 seconds.
+All non-essential routines get called from there.

 ## The Characters

 You can use four characters at the same time, I opted for: